How To Recognize Sexual Abuse? Who Can Be A Victim Of Sexual Abuse?

 - Painful urination or bowel movements;

 Children who are victims or witnesses of sexual abuse are often unable or unwilling to discuss it.
 They may be feeling confused, scared or unsure that something bad is happening to them, especially when the abuser is someone they love and trust.
-The onus is often on the parents or the guardians of the child to keep an eye out for unusual behaviour and warning signs such as:
+The onus is often on the parents or the guardians of the child to keep an eye out for unusual behavior and warning signs such as:

 - Problems with sleeping or suddenly experiencing nightmares;

-- Clingy behaviour;
+- Clingy behavior;

 - Becoming antisocial or withdrawn;

-- Listless, secretive behaviour;
+- Listless, secretive behavior;